 Have a backyard campout with plenty of s’mores

 It’s a known fact that kids love to camp out in the backyard, and it’s convenient and easy for busy grown-ups to get in on the fun, too.
 Set up a tent, or just spread out your sleeping bags under the stars to experience “cowboy camping.”
 Build a campfire and try your hand at creating dinner and dessert over an open flame.
-Our favorite campfire food is s’mores, of course, made with our Wilbur Semisweet Chocolate Bars –just add your favorite marshmallows and graham crackers to create the ooey-gooey camp food staple.
+Our favorite campfire food is s’mores, of course, made with our Wilbur Bronze Medal Wafers –just add your favorite marshmallows and graham crackers to create the ooey-gooey camp food staple.
 You can add some fun challenge and make your own s’more chocolate pieces before you camp out.
 Melt Wilbur cookie drops or Wilbur chocolate or confectionery coating and pour into square type pieces on parchment.
 Let the pieces harden and they are ready to s’more!

 And the best part about camping in your own yard?
 You don’t have to rely on potentially icky campground bathroom facilities.
 And, if a surprise thunderstorm kicks up, you can always abandon camp for the dry safety of home in minutes flat!

 Visit the Wilbur Chocolate Store and Lititz, PA – America’s Coolest Small Town